Krithigha24/Reflector-Calibration/README.md

 ### Method to Estimate Distance of Cylindrical Reflector from Lidar
 ![Image demonstrating laser beams hitting reflector](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRsGi0FenxVxsT4jgPwIKAaD3yKX6Ivwn5qCtYlRmWoY_7FPJnQskI-BX_VRu1E6n9YAA&usqp=CAU)
 1. Calculate the distance from the Lidar (assumed to be at (0,0) coordinates) to each data point belonging to the reflector in a single laser scan.
-2. Select the two closest data points to the Lidar.
+2. Select the two (or more) closest data points to the Lidar.
 3. Take the average of the two selected data points' coordinates to approximate the position where the laser beam is normal to the cylindrical reflector's surface.
 4. Extend the line of sight from the incident normal beam by the known radius amount to locate the center coordinates of the reflector and thereby determine the distance from the Lidar.
 This logic is coded in processBag.py under scripts folder